The Torbay Drama Festival

 S15.
 Costume and properties: costumes must not be worn in any class.
 In drama classes, long practice skirts, which give freedom of movement, may be used, together with small items such as scarves, hats, shawls, gloves, canes, etc. Tables, chairs and hand props are permitted.

 S17.
-S18.
 Certificates and Adjudication sheets will be available approximately 15 minutes after the adjudication of each class.
 These must be collected during the Drama section of the Festival.
-Those remaining will be destroyed unless an sae has been provided.
+Those remaining will be destroyed unless a stamped, addressed envelope has been provided.

-S18.
-All communications should be sent to Linda Lear, 6 Thorne Park Road, Torquay TQ2 6RX – or email lindalear20@outlook.com
+S20.
+All communications should be sent to the Drama Chair: Linda Lear, 6 Thorne Park Road, Torquay TQ2 6RX – or email lindalear20@outlook.com

 DRAMA FESTIVAL NEWS